Arbor Hills Tree Farm, LLC

 Magnolia Tree Facts

 • Magnolias are believed to be the earliest known flowering plants, with their fossils dating back over 100 million years.
 Magnolia trees even existed before bees, so they rely on beetles for pollination.
-Instead of nectar, the flowers produce large quantities of pollen that the beetles use for food.
+Instead of nectar, magnolia flowers produce large quantities of pollen that the beetles use for food.

 • The oldest trees on the grounds of the White House are two southern magnolias planted between 1829 and 1837 by Andrew Jackson, in memory of his wife, Rachel, who died two weeks after Jackson won the election.

-• Magnolia flowers are actually composed of “tepals,” a combination of sepals and petals similar in size and shape, comparable to water lilies.
+• Magnolia flowers are composed of “tepals,” a combination of sepals and petals similar in size and shape, comparable to water lilies.

 Basics